Sewing History Museum celebrates first anniversary

 The museum also had vendors who shared their knowledge of sewing.

-“To show some of the craft that is possible to do because Sewing History Museum is an art as well as a craft and it can be life-sustaining,” said Wichita Sewing History Museum Founder and Curator, Katrina Stockton.
+“To show some of the craft that is possible to do because Sewing History Museum is an art as well as a craft, and it can be life-sustaining,” said Katrina Stockton, Wichita Sewing History Museum founder.

 Stockton is hoping to grow the museum even more in the coming years.